 Same Sex Divorce in Texas

-In October of 2009, a Dallas County judge ordered the divorce of a same sex couple, sparking ongoing debate and further legal battles over the issue.
+In October of 2009, a Dallas County judge ordered the divorce of a same sex couple.
+This sparked ongoing debate and further legal battles over the issue.
 Her ruling has been overturned by an appellate court in Texas.
 However, a separate appellate court in Texas upheld a divorce of a same sex couple in another county.
 Essentially, until the Texas Supreme Court and/or the United States Supreme Court makes an ultimate decision on this issue, there is no law that allows for the divorce of same sex couples in Texas.
-It is expected that the Texas Supreme Court will make a ruling on matter in the near future.
+It is expected that the Texas Supreme Court will make a ruling on the matter in the near future.